 There are some potential red flags to it, but more studies are needed.

-Just for a reference, both sodium benzoate and potassium sorbate – other commonly used preservatives in baby wipes – score as 3.
-Potassium sorbate isn’t strong enough of a preservative to be used on its own though, so it’s always used together with another preservative, usually sodium benzoate.
+Just for a reference, both sodium benzoate and potassium sorbate – other commonly used preservatives in baby wipes that are often the point of a safe/unsafe debate – score as 3.
+Potassium sorbate isn’t strong enough of a preservative to be used on its own, so it’s always used together with another preservative, usually sodium benzoate.

-Because water creates a breeding ground for bacteria and mold, all disposable water-based baby wipes need to contain some type of a preservative.
+Because water creates a breeding ground for bacteria and mold.
+Baby wipes are a water-based product, so all disposable baby wipes need to contain some type of a preservative.
 Unless you’re a fan of bad bugs and mold…

-Phenoxyethanol is generally assumed to be safe when used in low concentrations in cosmetic products, but reactions even at low doses have been shown in studies.
+Phenoxyethanol is generally considered safe when used in low concentrations in cosmetic products, but reactions even at low doses have been registered.
 ALSO:

 This claim involved a certain brand of nipple cream, and not just one but two potentially concerning ingredients the cream contained: phenoxyethanol AND chlorphenesin, thought to have caused respiratory problems, vomiting, and diarrhea in infants.